How Changes in Diet, Vitamins and Lifestyle Modifications May Help Macular Degeneration?

 Macular Degeneration is the leading cause of legal blindness in the United States in the over 55 age group.
-Currently there are close to two million people living in our country that are vision impaired from macular degeneration.
+Currently there are cover two million people living in our country that are vision impaired from macular degeneration.
 With our population living longer and longer it is estimated that over 3 million people by 2020 will have Age Related Macular Degeneration (ARMD).
 By then each of us will know someone that has lost their vision from macular degeneration.
 Macular degeneration is a medical condition that causes degeneration of the central part of the retina called the macula.

 There are two basic types of Age Related Macular Degeneration:

 1. Wet ARMD or neovascular ARMD, which means abnormal growth of new blood vessels which grow into the retina and leak causing edema and atrophy of the central retina.
 Currently there are many different types on anti vegf and anti inflamatory injections that are beneficial for this type of armd.

 2. Dry ARMD or non-neovascular ARMD.
 The dry form of macular degeneration is the most common type with around 85%-90% of sufferers having the dry form.